- Rational Approaches to Healing

 Dr Hamer made extensive use of metaphors in explaining the stressors by using our language idioms – which is also rich in metaphors relating to the body.

 The ‘morsel’ conflicts basically characterize how we handle what life throws at us, that is, unexpected traumas, accidents, bills, deadlines, moves, severed relationships that are a BIG deal and for which we feel unprepared – or totally blindsided.
 Basically BIG BAD NEWS.
 Examples would be a sudden job loss, financial loss or treacherous betrayal, or accidental death of a close person.
 These are called ‘morsels’ in GNM and ‘morsel conflicts’ affect our digestive path (endoderm).
-For example, when a life situation (morsel) comes at us, can we ‘grasp’ it, or ‘get a hold of’ it (mouth), ‘swallow’ it (throat, esophagus), ‘break it down into pieces, or a size we can manage’ (stomach), ‘separate the good from the bad’ and ‘learn our lesson’ (small intestines), or ‘forgive and let it go’ (large intestine/rectum).
+For example, when a life situation (morsel) comes at us, can we ‘grasp’ it, or ‘get a hold of’ it (mouth), ‘swallow’ it (throat, esophagus), ‘break it down into pieces, or a size we can manage’ (stomach), ‘separate the good from the bad’ and ‘learn our lesson’ (small intestines), and ‘forgive and let it go’ (large intestine/rectum).

 The ‘attack’ or ‘soiled’ conflicts are from actual or perceived attacks with objects or words like threats.
 The ‘attack’ conflicts affect the deep skin and membranes inside the body that function as our protective layers.
-These conflicts are sudden and unexpected verbal assaults or physical (even surgical) assaults IF your body perceives it is or will soon be attacked.
+These conflicts are sudden and unexpected verbal assaults or physical (even surgical) assaults IF your body perceives it is, or will soon be, attacked.
 The target may be your physical body OR your psyche, or reputation.

 The ‘soiled’ conflict would be a perception of being defiled – touched by something that dirtied or tarnished you.
 The mesoderm tissues are affected by ‘attack’ and ‘soiled’ conflicts.